-Enrich your family life by registering in a Brisbane homestay program.
+I have absolutely loved being a homestay family for 8 years!
+Why not enrich your family life by registering in a Brisbane homestay program?

 If you always wanted to experience different cultures, and enjoy language, history and food, hosting an international student could be the perfect way to broaden your horizons.
 Plus you get to rediscover Australia through the eyes of a student.